fermarsan/aixt/docs/Microchip/PIC16/PIC16F886/quickref.md

 # Quick guide to PIC16F886
-## Reference of the PIC16 used by the MICROCHIP brand
+## Reference of the PIC16 used by the brand MICROCHIP
 - PIC16F886

-**NOTE:** This PIC16F microcontroller features digital outputs, digital inputs, ADC, PWM and serial communication.
+**NOTE:** This PIC16F microcontroller has digital outputs, digital inputs, ADC, PWM and serial communication.

 ## Pin Names
-Pin names are named with a letter indicating the port and a number indicating the pin.
-For example, `a6` indicates pin 6 of port A. All names in **Aixt** are written in lowercase, to follow [V variable naming rules.] (https://github.com/vlang/v/blob/master/doc/docs.md#variables).
+Pin names are designated by a letter indicating the port and a number indicating the pin.
+For example, `a6` indicates pin 6 of port A. All names in **Aixt** are written in lowercase, as follows.
+[V variable naming rules.] (https://github.com/vlang/v/blob/master/doc/docs.md#variables).

 ### PIC16F886 pin names
 | PORT   | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |